Table of Contents

 What is the Carnivore Diet?

-The carnivore diet is a restrictive elimination diet that focuses solely on animal-derived foods.
-This typically includes beef, lamb, pork, poultry, fish, eggs, and occasionally high-fat, low-lactose dairy like butter and hard cheeses.
-It strictly excludes all plant-derived foods: no fruits, no vegetables, no grains, no legumes, and no nuts or seeds.
+The carnivore diet is a restrictive elimination diet focusing solely on animal-derived foods: beef, lamb, pork, poultry, fish, eggs, and occasionally high-fat, low-lactose dairy like butter.
+It strictly excludes all plant-derived foods, including fruits, vegetables, grains, legumes, nuts, and seeds.

-Proponents of the diet argue that humans are biologically designed to thrive on meat and that many modern health issues, including autoimmune thyroid disease, are caused by "anti-nutrients" found in plants (such as oxalates or lectins) or the high inflammatory load of processed carbohydrates.
+Proponents argue that humans are biologically designed to thrive on meat and that many modern health issues are caused by "anti-nutrients" in plants or the inflammatory load of processed carbohydrates.

 The Potential Benefits: Can Carnivore Help the Thyroid?

-There are several reasons why some individuals with hypothyroidism report feeling better on a carnivore diet, at least in the short term.
+Some individuals report feeling better on a carnivore diet in the short term for several reasons:

 1. High Bioavailable Nutrients

-Red meat is a powerhouse of nutrients that the thyroid requires to function.
-It is a rich source of:
+Red meat is a powerhouse of nutrients required for thyroid function, including:

 - Iron: Necessary for the enzyme that produces thyroid hormones.

-- Zinc: Required for the synthesis of thyroid hormones and the conversion of T4 to T3.
+- Zinc: Required for hormone synthesis and T4 to T3 conversion.

-- Selenium: A vital antioxidant that protects the thyroid gland from damage and supports hormone conversion.
+- Selenium: An antioxidant that protects the gland and supports conversion.

 2. Elimination of Processed Foods

-By moving to a meat-only diet, you naturally eliminate ultra-processed foods, refined sugars, and inflammatory vegetable oils.
-For many people, this reduction in "nutritional noise" can lower overall inflammation, which may help calm an overactive immune response in cases of Hashimoto’s.
+Removing ultra-processed foods, refined sugars, and inflammatory vegetable oils reduces "nutritional noise."
+This can lower overall inflammation, which may help calm an autoimmune response in Hashimoto’s.

 3. Protein and Metabolism